glennywalean/Randomizeee/README.md

 # Randomizeee
-A Simple Random Number Generator
+A Simple Random Number Generator (CLI)
 <br><br>

 ### How to install